 To take advantage of the views available at this location, this became one of the first sites where the amenity building was built as far away from the motorway as possible - something which is now similar to the standard practice.
 There was a lot of buzz around the location, which was expected to create the most beautiful service area in the country.

 Howard V Lobb & Partners designed a small building which was positioned close to the forecourt (near where the hotel is today), overlooking the lake, with a walkway back to the car park.
 This amenity building was designed to look like "a traditional Lake District farmstead", with yellow grey limestone walls and Westmorland green slate on the roof.
-Inside the café had large windows and a café themed a mountain hut with Alpine-themed décor.
+Inside the café had large windows and was themed like a mountain hut with Alpine décor.
 An open section of the restaurant was reserved for a future picnic area, which "took full advantage of the site".

 Egon Ronay rated the building as "poor" in his 1977 visit.
 He said it was pleasant to sit in, but "really very small", "painfully inadequate", "cramped", and its menu suffered from "such a lack of imagination".
 A 1978 government review described the services as "cheap, small and scruffy".

 The plan had always been that a second phase would open in 1978.
 It was decided this would be built under a renegotiated tender, but plans for another southbound service area at Tebay caused the Killington expansion to be postponed.
 There had been talk of adding a yachting quay, but that was soon forgotten.